 Top 5 countries with the fastest Wi-Fi hotspots:

-If you’re looking for a holiday destination with plenty free Wi-Fi, then Europe and East-Azia (South Korea and Japan) are both perfect options.
+If you’re looking for a holiday destination with plenty of free Wi-Fi hotspots, then Europe and East-Asia (South Korea and Japan) are both perfect options.
 France and Belgium offer the most hotspots per person and Lithuania and Croatia the fastest.

 But what if you’re looking for a good city trip?
 Which cities have the best free public Wi-Fi?

-Top 5 cities with best Wi-Fi hotspots worldwide
+Top 5 cities with the best Wi-Fi hotspots worldwide

 - Seoul; South Korea – If you are not just looking for free Wi-Fi everywhere, but also for fast internet, then Seoul is the place for you.
 The capital of South Korea has the fastest internet speeds in the world.
 Free public Wi-Fi hotspots are dotted around the city and marked with a red sign.